Stefan-Endres/shgo/docs/README.md

 ![Performance profiles on the SciPy benchmarking test suite zoomed in](/docs/image/Fig13.pdf)

-Figure 5.1: Performance profiles for SHGO, TGO, DE and BH on SciPy benchmarking test suite

-Figure 5.2: Performance profiles zoomed in to the range of f.e. = [0, 1000] function evaluations
-and [0, 0.4] seconds run time

-In this section we present numerical experiments comparing the SHGO and TGO algo- rithms with the SciPy implementations Jones et al. (2001–) of basinhopping (BH) Li and Scheraga (1987); Wales (2003); Wales and Doye (1997); Wales and Scheraga (1999) and differential evolution (DE) Storn and Price (1997).
-These algorithms were chosen both because the open source versions are readily available in the SciPy project and because BH is commonly used in energy surface optimisations Wales (2015) from which the moti- vation for developing SHGO grew.
-DE has also been applied in optimising Gibbs energy surfaces for phase equilibria calculations Zhang & Rangaiah (2011).
-The optimisation problems in Appendix A were selected from the SciPy global optimisation benchmark- ing test suite (Adorio and Dilman, 2005; Gavana, 2016; Jamil and Yang, 2013; Mishra, 2007, 2006; NIST, 2016).
-The test suite contains multi-modal problems with box con- straints, they are described in detail in Gavana (2016).
-We again used the stopping criteria pe = 0.01% for SHGO and TGO.
-For the stochastic algorithms (BH and DE) the starting points provided by the test suite were used.
-For every test the algorithm was terminated if the global minimum was not found after 10 minutes of processing time and the test was flagged as a fail.
-For comparisons we used normalised performance profiles Dolan and Moré (2002) using function evaluations and processing time as performance criteria.
-In total 180 test problems were used.

 From Fig. 5.1 it can be observed that for this problem set SHGO-Sobol was the best